roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244/device-firmware.md

 ## Burn the Latest Firmware

 ::: tip 📝 NOTE:
- If your RAK7244 - LoRaWAN® Developer Gateway has the latest firmware image in the SD card, you can skip this section.
+ If your RAK7244 - LPWAN Developer Gateway has the latest firmware image in the SD card, you can skip this section.
 :::